lamhaison/lambda-appconfig-go-template/README.md

 2. **Configure Lambda Environment Variables**:

 If your Lambda function requires environment variables, you can configure them using the AWS CLI.
 Replace `key1=value1 key2=value2` with your environment variables.
 In my case, i am using region ap-southeast-1

+**You have to add layer that is supported to call appconfig like localhost** to get the the setting of appconfig

    ```bash
    aws lambda update-function-configuration \